 As of june 2021 we are working to modernize the IXP4xx port in the Linux kernel to use device tree and modern drivers for the entire set of systems supported by the Linux kernel boardfiles.

 A major reason why IXP4xx silicon is still produced and deployed is the operating conditions.
-If you look at for example the Gateworks Cambria GW2358-4 network processor you notice the strictly military operating conditions:
+If you look at for example the Gateworks Cambria GW2358-4 network processor (apparently still for sale for new designs in 2017) you notice the strictly military operating conditions:

 - Temperature: -40°C to +85°C